TarunSanjeev09/thephotogrid/README.md

 If you not able to see the images, the only reason can be the backend might be hybernated.

-# recommended way to view the project
+## Recommended way to view the project
 > Open both the sanboxes FrontEnd and Backend